Published on Sep 28, 2016 and last reviewed on Feb 08, 2023 - 4 min read

 Query: Hello, I am a 22 year old, male.
 I have a very sensitive skin, even after using sunscreens, it is tanned.
 Suggest me any skin whitening pills.
 Read Full »

-Do you have a question on Tanned Skin or Skin Burn?Ask a Doctor Online
+Do you have a question on Tanned Skin or Fair Skin?Ask a Doctor Online